lukebrandonfarrell/react-native-navigation-drawer-extension/README.md

 });
 ```

+There's a complete and functional example at the `example` folder, with more thorough explanation on each method.

 #### Props

 The props below are used to configure the drawer and are to be used in RNN `passProps:`.
 Any aditional